chestercodes/chester.codes/content/posts/036-2022-04-26-cloudfont-green-blue/post.md

 ## Conclusion

 This post has shown a couple of ways that Cloudfront can be used to implement Green/Blue deployments.
-The Lambda@Edge functionality is very useful for adding a layer of programmability to the cache.
+The Lambda@Edge functionality is very useful for adding a layer of programmability to Cloudfront which can have a wide range of use cases.

+Example code for this post can be found on [my Github](https://github.com/chestercodes/cdk-cloudfront-blue-green) for those interested.